gjohl/ml-practice/notes/plan.md

 - Public speaking - TED talk book.
 Steal the show by Michael Port?
 - Pitching - Pitch Anything by Oren Klaff
 - SaaS: Start small stay small; SaaS playbook
+- Consulting business book

 In Progress:
-- Consulting business book
-- Sales - Spin selling by Neil Rackham; Founder Sales.
+- Sales - Spin selling by Neil Rackham

 To Do:
 - Strategy - startup bible book
 - Negotiating - never split the difference book and masterclass; influence the psychology of persuasion by Robert Cialdini
+- Sales - Founder Sales

 Backlog:
 - Operations - the goal by Eliyahu Goldratt